deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 Change the rotor angle and re-simulate
 **************************************

 Let's also set the rotor angle from magic angle to 90 degrees.
+Again, we update the method at index 0.

 .. doctest::